Accelerated Death Benefit Rider

 - Keeps some coverage intact: Even after using part of the benefit, your loved ones still receive the remaining death benefit payment.

-Cons of the Accelerated Death Benefit Rider
+Cons of Accelerated Death Benefit Rider

 While these life insurance riders can provide valuable support, it’s not without tradeoffs.
 Understanding the potential drawbacks helps ensure you use it wisely.